XvTianYuan/incubator-doris/README.md

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 ## 2. Technology
-Doris mainly integrates the technology of Google Mesa and Apache Impala, and it is based on a column-oriented storage engine and can communicate by MySQL client.
+Doris mainly integrates the technology of Google Mesa and Apache Impala, and it is based on a column-oriented storage engine and can communicate with MySQL client.

 ## 3. User cases
 Doris not only provides high concurrent low latency point query performance, but also provides high throughput queries of ad-hoc analysis.